Menu

 Implementation – How do we achieve our aims?

-In EYFS, Design and Technology is implemented through physical development and expressive arts.
-Within various topics, physical development is explored through fine and gross motor activities such as arts and crafts and the practice of using small tools.
+What children learn in EYFS is crucial knowledge for them to build on in the future.
+The Characteristics of Effective Learning within the EYFS recognises how our youngest learn.
+The three characteristics, Playing and Exploring; Active Learning and Creating and Thinking Critically empowers adults to provide a hands-on approach to enable our youngest children to develop the early skills to help them to become designers.
+The three prime and four specific areas of learning detailed within the EYFS enrich our children’s learning experience by exposing them to a world of creativity, vocabulary and skills.
+Learning opportunities are implemented through physical development, communication and language, and expressive arts and design.
+Within different topics, physical development is explored through both fine and gross motor activities such as arts and crafts and the practice of using small tools.
 Feedback and support from adults allows children to develop proficiency, control and confidence.
-Through expressive arts, children have regular opportunities to engage with the arts, enabling them to explore and play with a wide range of media and materials developing their understanding, self-expression, vocabulary and ability to communicate through the arts.
+Through expressive arts and design, children have regular opportunities to engage with an extensive range of the arts, enabling them to explore and play with various media and materials developing their understanding, self-expression, vocabulary and ability to communicate through the arts.
+The EYFS provide opportunities for pupils to work towards the Development Matters statements and the Early Learning Goals.

 Key Stages 1 and 2

-Long term: Our long-term overview is designed so that children encounter a balanced ‘diet’ of the different areas of the Design and Technology curriculum as they progress through St. Patrick’s: mechanics, structures, food, textiles and electronics.
-These are scheduled to complement other areas of the curriculum where appropriate.
+Our long-term overview is designed so that children encounter a balanced ‘diet’ of the different areas of the Design and Technology curriculum as they progress through St. Patrick’s: mechanics, structures, food, textiles and electronics.
+These are scheduled to complement other areas of the curriculum where appropriate to enable children to think deeper about the role of designers.
+The long-term overview includes links to the seven principles of Catholic Social Teaching and how these underpin children consider themselves as designers.

 Medium term: Design and Technology units are taught termly and alternate with the St. Patrick’s Art and Design programme.
 In some cases, such as food, units are ‘blocked’ to ensure projects are able to be seen through to a suitable conclusion.
 Planning originates from the Projects on a Page documents, which outline the knowledge and skills covered.